Superconvergence of Online Optimization for Model Predictive Control: Introduction

 Our problem is more challenging because of nonlinearity and possible nonconvexity.
-The key to proving superconvergence of one-Newton-step online optimization approaches is to recognize that, under uniform second-order sufficient (uniform SOSC) and controllability conditions, the one-step error recursion consists of two components: \textit{perturbation error}, which originates in the fact that some of the information used in the current Newton step has never been iterated on before (since new data always is coming into the system from the terminal horizon end), and \textit{algorithmic error}, which controls how fast the Newton step itself would converge on the full-horizon problem.
-The former is controlled by exponential decay of sensitivity considerations from \cite{Na2019Sensitivity}, whereas the latter automatically contributes to higher-order terms as the procedure iterates.
-For suitably large $L$, our fast lag-$L$ online MPC strategy achieves the exponential convergence rate in $M$, but only in the middle stages of the problem (the vast majority of them).
-While the approach itself is unrelated to temporal decomposition ideas from \cite{Barrows2014Time, Xu2018Exponentially, Shin2019Parallel}, the buffer zone (i.e., lag $L$) we use to suppress the perturbation error is motivated by that technique, so we will occasionally refer to temporal decomposition ideas in this paper.
+The key to proving superconvergence of one-Newton-step online optimization approach is to recognize that, under positive definiteness of the reduced Hessian (as implied by SOSC) and controllability conditions, the one-step error recursion consists of two components: \textit{perturbation error}, which originates from the fact that some of the information used in the current Newton step has never been iterated on before (since new data is always coming into the optimization problem from the terminal horizon end), and \textit{algorithmic error}, which controls how fast the Newton step itself would converge on the full-horizon problem.
+The former is controlled by exponential decay of sensitivity considerations from \cite{Na2020Exponential}, whereas the latter automatically contributes to higher-order terms as the procedure iterates.
+For suitably large $L$ such that the effect of the perturbation has sufficiently diminished in the middle stages, our fast lag-$L$ online MPC strategy achieves the exponential convergence rate in $M$, but only in the middle stages of the problem (the vast majority of them).
+While the approach itself is unrelated to temporal decomposition ideas from \cite{Barrows2014Time, Xu2018Exponentially, Na2020Overlapping, Na2021Fast}, the buffer zone (i.e., lag $L$) we use to suppress the perturbation error is motivated by that technique.
+It is also worth mentioning that recently a sequence of works studied solving a large-scale continuous-time linear-quadratic problems via different types of neural networks (NNs), such as gradient-based NN \cite{Zhang2009Performance}, zeroing NN \cite{Zhang2017Three}, recurrent NN \cite{Zhang2018Robustness, Zhang2019Power}, and convergent-differential NN \cite{Zhang2018New}.
+The idea is to design different neural dynamics to force certain error functions (usually the KKT residual) converge to zero.
+However, these works focus on general quadratic problems while we focus on nonlinear optimal control problems; in addition they require the differentiability in time of error functions, which is not applicable in our discrete case.
+Some papers also considered applying NN to solving MPC subproblems \cite{Li2015Missile, Li2016Trajectory}, which belongs to the exact MPC framework and is generally more inefficient than online MPC.
+Additionally the convergence analysis of iterates is missing in such NN-based MPC works.